caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 different approach from matching hardware to our enterprise SLAs.
 Stateless, fungible service nodes have become the primary building block of the cloud.

+Why not
+use a queue?
+Need to select entire history atomically and consistently when spinning up Aggregate Root.
+Intents should be logged separately along with the Revision URL that resulted, if applicable.